david-pugh-gcell/GCellNotificationFW_iOS/README.md

 There are two ways in which the framework can be used - either configured to operate like the standard iOS iBeacon framework in CoreLocation, or using a 'AutoNotify' option.
 This auto notify options allows the user to easily supply a list of beacons in JSON format, and associate actions that get called when the beacon is ranged.
 The user can also adjust the signal strength and timings of when these actions are triggered.

 <h4>Using Auto-notify</h4>
 Firstly, create a list of which beacons you want to scan for, along with any actions and store them in the following JSON file.
 The file should be called **beacons.json** and included in your project.
+Just drop it in your XCode project folder at the same level as the .xcodeproj file.

 * The **actionName** is the string that is called when the action is triggered
 * The **minActionRssi** determines the min Signal Strength (RSSI) that the phone should see before triggering the action (the higher the number the closer you will be to the beacon, e.g., -90dB would be approx 20m and -40dB would be 5m).